primiano/perfetto-docs/docs/recording/buffers.md

 #### Central buffer sizing

-The math for sizing the central buffer is quite straightforward: in the default case tracing without `write_into_file` (i.e. when the trace file is written at the end of the trace), the buffer will hold as much data as it has been written by the various data sources.
+The math for sizing the central buffer is quite straightforward: in the default case of tracing without `write_into_file` (when the trace file is written only at the end of the trace), the buffer will hold as much data as it has been written by the various data sources.

 The total length of the trace will be `(buffer size) / (aggregated write rate)`.